Shaped charge: Technical characteristics

 A recent technique using magnetic diffusion analysis showed that the temperature of the outer 50% by volume of a copper jet tip while in flight was between 1100K and 1200K, much closer to the melting point of copper (1358 K) than previously assumed.
 This temperature is consistent with a hydrodynamic calculation that simulated the entire experiment.
 In comparison, two-color radiometry measurements from the late 1970s indicate lower temperatures for various shaped-charge liner material, cone construction and type of explosive filler.

 A Comp-B loaded shaped charge with a copper liner and pointed cone apex had a jet tip temperature ranging from 668 K to 863 K over a five shot sampling.
 Octol-loaded charges with a rounded cone apex generally had higher surface temperatures with an average of 810 K, and the temperature of a tin-lead liner with Comp-B fill averaged 842 K. While the tin-lead jet was determined to be liquid, the copper jets are well below the melting point of copper.
 However, these temperatures are not completely consistent with evidence that soft recovered copper jet particles show signs of melting at the core while the outer portion remains solid and cannot be equated with bulk temperature.

 The location of the charge relative to its target is critical for optimum penetration for two reasons.
 If the charge is detonated too close there is not enough time for the jet to fully develop.
 But the jet disintegrates and disperses after a relatively short distance, usually well under two meters.
 At such standoffs, it breaks into particles which tend to tumble and drift off the axis of penetration, so that the successive particles tend to widen rather than deepen the hole.
 At very long standoffs, velocity is lost to air drag, further degrading penetration.
+Usually, the normal standoff distance is one and one-half cone diameters.

-The key to the effectiveness of the hollow charge is its diameter.
+Another key factor to the effectiveness of the hollow charge is its diameter.
 As the penetration continues through the target, the width of the hole decreases leading to a characteristic "fist to finger" action, where the size of the eventual "finger" is based on the size of the original "fist".
 In general, shaped charges can penetrate a steel plate as thick as 150% to 700% of their diameter, depending on the charge quality.
 The figure is for basic steel plate, not for the composite armor, reactive armor, or other types of modern armor.